U.S. says progress with China on North Korea U.N. sanctions, true test is Russia

 "Everyone that we have dealt with acknowledges that it's an ICBM.
 Whether they are willing to put it in writing or not is going to be the real question," Haley said.

-North Korea has been under U.N. sanctions since 2006 over its ballistic missile and nuclear programmes and the Security Council has ratcheted up the measures in response to five nuclear weapons tests and two long-range missile launches.
+North Korea has been under U.N. sanctions since 2006 over its ballistic missile and nuclear programs and the Security Council has ratcheted up the measures in response to five nuclear weapons tests and two long-range missile launches.

 President Donald Trump's administration has been frustrated that China has not done more to rein in North Korea and senior officials have said Washington could impose new sanctions on Chinese firms doing business with Pyongyang.